 Adolescents.
 We all have to go through this time in our lives and honestly, it was probably some of the hardest years I have ever experienced.
 Lots of changes in the body, school becomes more intense, friends take priority over family, but most importantly there are changes and growth that happen in our brain during this time that makes life hard and emotions intense.
 This can be particularly hard for parents who are on the receiving end of adolescence.
 As adults, we can forget that the curiosity and need to push boundaries are also an important part of growing into adulthood and gaining self-awareness.
 However, during these years, that can be easier to forget than not.
-My intention for this blog is to provide some support and information for those who are experiencing the ups and downs of teenage life, whether that is for the parent or for the teen.
+My intention for this blog is to provide some support, compassion, and information for those who are experiencing the ups and downs of teenage life, whether that is for the parent or for the teen.

 There are two major things that occur during our adolescence years in our brain: (1) pruning and (2) myelination.
 This can sound a bit overwhelming at first but let’s quickly break down both of these processes.
 Pruning involves the reduction of the number of our brain’s basic cells, neurons, and synapses.
 This process is shaped by our experience and intensifies with stress.
 In childhood, our brain overproduces neurons and their connections and during this time some pruning does exist, especially when we learn and develop skills.
 In adolescence, the process of pruning occurs at a more rapid speed, when our brain decides to keep the neurons that we are using and removes the excess ones.